FMainz/iptraffic/README.md

 # iptraffic
-AddOn for IPFire count traffic of IP-Adresse
+AddOn for IPFire counts traffic from IP addresses